Read in 3 minutes

 Query OK which means that the query was successful, and

-1 warning which tell us that the database already exists and no new database was created.
+1 warning which tells us that the database already exists and no new database was created.

 View All MySQL Databases